LeviBorodenko/img2rag/README.md

 ### What is does

-Given an image, we segement it into morphological regions using first [Felzenszwalb segmentation](http://people.cs.uchicago.edu/~pff/papers/seg-ijcv.pdf) followed by a [threshold-cut](https://ieeexplore.ieee.org/document/841950).
-We then use the segmeneted regions to construct the following graph:
+Given an image, we segement it into perceptually significant regions using first [Felzenszwalb segmentation](http://people.cs.uchicago.edu/~pff/papers/seg-ijcv.pdf) followed by a [threshold-cut](https://ieeexplore.ieee.org/document/841950).
+We then use the segmented regions to construct the following graph:

 1. Each node corresponds to a segmented region.
 2. We connect two regions if they are adjacent.